 My name is Natalie, I'm a Cornish wildlife artist living and working in the village of Lanlivery in rural Cornwall.
 Inspired by the woods, fields, hedgerows, and rivers, I have been influenced by the natural world for as long as I can remember.
 I spent the summers of my childhood marvelling at the world within the meadow behind my grandparents' house.
 I would set off down the garden with my sketchbook and pencils to find new hiding places where I could sit and wait for wildlife to emerge.
 For as long as I can remember, I've been interested in the natural world.
 I took to drawing from a very young age.
 (According to my parents, I would often ask for a "piece-y paper piece-y pen" when I wanted to draw!)

 I have been self-employed since 2017, following emergency surgery and a diagnosis of Crohn's Disease the year before.
 I was also diagnosed with heart failure in 2020 and I had a TIA (mini-stroke) in 2022.
-These events have only hardened my resolve to combine my passion for drawing and my love for nature and conservation into my life's work.
+These events have only hardened my resolve to combine my passion for drawing and painting, and my love for nature and conservation, turning them into my life's work.
 From my garden studio I look out onto the very same meadow that filled my heart with so much joy as a child and kindled my love for wildlife.
 It's not always easy or straightforward but turning my passion into my profession and working for myself has allowed me the flexibility I need, helping me take back some control over my good days and the bad.

 I have been developing my creative process and techniques over many years.
 I surround myself with the references I need in the form of nature books, online images, and my photographs where possible.
 On cold press watercolour paper, I sketch a detailed composition in pencil before I slowly begin to add layers of drawing with ink and painting with watercolour.
 It's a delicate and meticulous process.